-My love for yoga stems from a lifelong draw towards holistic healing.
-After a misdiagnosed childhood health issue led me to reexamine the relationship between mind, body, and nutrition, I found yoga as a way to listen to my body's signals, feel at peace in my skin, and "clear the pathways" for my body to heal at the root cause of its problems, instead of merely masking symptoms.
-In working with you, my goal is to hold safe, inclusive space for you to meet your body where it's at, and help you reconnect with your own tools for healing.
+My love for yoga stems from a lifelong inclination towards holistic healing.
+After a misdiagnosed childhood health issue led me to reexamine the relationship between mind, body, and nutrition, I stumbled upon yoga as a way to discover new ways to listen to my body's messages, clear the pathways for it to heal itself at the root of the issue, and ultimately feel at peace in my skin.

-In college studying English, Psychology, and Music at Northeastern University, I grew more and more interested in meditation, yoga, and bodywork as a means to boost creativity and relieve stress.
-I received Levels I and II Reiki certifications in Boston, MA, under Master Reiki Teacher Cynthia Piltch, Ph.D, and found ways to integrate aspects of energy healing into my career, which included teaching high school English and tutoring teens with learning-based language disabilities in Manhattan, and then running an after-school, nonprofit music program for teens in Methuen and Lawrence, MA.
-Seeing the benefits of mindfulness in our schools and systems, I eventually travelled to Nosara, Costa Rica, to complete my 200hr YTT at the Nosara Yoga Institute under Don and Amba Stapleton.
+Later on in college studying English, Psychology, and Music at Northeastern University, this developed into an interest in yoga and bodywork as a means to boost creativity and relieve stress.
+I received Levels I and II Reiki certifications in Boston, MA, under Master Reiki Teacher Cynthia Piltch, Ph.D, and found ways to integrate aspects of energy healing into my career, which included teaching high school English and tutoring teens with learning-based language disabilities in Manhattan, and then running a nonprofit youth development music program for teens in Methuen and Lawrence, MA.
+Seeing the benefits of mindfulness in our schools and government funded systems, I eventually travelled to Nosara, Costa Rica, to complete my 200hr YTT at the Nosara Yoga Institute under Don and Amba Stapleton.

 Since then, I've studied under Don and Amba Stapleton at the renowned Nosara Yoga Institute in Costa Rica,